ConstantRobotics-Ltd/CodingStandards/README.md

+## General rules

+1. Follow the 'Boy Scout Rule'.
+Always leave the code cleaner than you found it.
+2. Everything you write have to be compatible with [C++ 17](https://en.cppreference.com/w/cpp/17).
+Any departure from this principle have to be clearly mentioned in repository's documentation.
+3. Always include "README.md" file to the repository.
+4. If there is a chance that your class will be used as a base class, always keep destructor virtual.
+5. No destructor is always better when it’s the correct thing to do.
+If you dont need destructor, dont define the one.
+This rule is know as [Rule of zero](https://en.cppreference.com/w/cpp/language/rule_of_three).
+6. When you define a destructor in a class, it's important to also explicitly define or delete all constructors and assignment operators.
+This ensures proper management of resources, as the compiler's implicit versions may not handle resource management correctly.
+This rule is known as [Rule of three (until C++11)](https://en.cppreference.com/w/cpp/language/rule_of_three) or [Rule of five (after C++11)](https://en.cppreference.com/w/cpp/language/rule_of_three)

 ## Style

 Consistency is the most important aspect of style.
 The second most important aspect is following a style that the average C++ programmer is used to reading.
 C++ allows for arbitrary-length identifier names, so there's no reason to be terse when naming things.
 Use descriptive names, and be consistent in the style.